Benefits

 Clinical trials

-Systematic review and meta-analysis of randomized controlled trials examining Nigella sativa supplementation on glycemic control and lipid profile in T2DM patients.
-(Daryabeygi-Khotbehsara et al. 2017, Complement Ther Med — or related N. sativa diabetes meta-analysis)
+Evidence review and pooled analysis of randomized controlled trials examining Nigella sativa supplementation on glycemic control and lipid profile in T2DM patients.
+(Daryabeygi-, Complement Ther Med — or related N. sativa diabetes pooled analysis)

 N. sativa significantly reduced fasting blood glucose, 2-hour postprandial glucose, HbA1c, total cholesterol, LDL, and triglycerides vs placebo.
 Effect sizes meaningful but heterogeneous across trials.
 Note: most trials are short-term and conducted in Middle Eastern populations; long-term and broader population data limited.

 Randomized, double-blind, placebo-controlled trial of N. sativa oil (15 mg/kg/day) vs placebo in asthmatic adults.
 Outcomes: asthma control test, pulmonary function (FEV1, peak flow).
-(Boskabady et al. 2010, Phytother Res; or Salem 2017 follow-up)
+(Phytother Res; or follow-up)

 Asthmatic adults.